zer0cache/matic-docs/docs/maintain/polygon-basics/what-is-proof-of-stake.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

+# What is Proof of Stake?

-Proof of Stake (PoS) is a category of consensus algorithms for public blockchains that depend on a validator's economic [stake](../glossary#staking) in the network.
+Proof of Stake (PoS) is a category of consensus algorithms for public blockchains that depend on a validator's economic [stake](/docs/maintain/glossary#staking) in the network.

 In proof of work (PoW) based public blockchains, the algorithm rewards participants who solve cryptographic puzzles to validate transactions and create new blocks.
 PoW blockchain examples: Bitcoin, current Ethereum.

 In PoS-based public blockchains, a set of validators take turns proposing and voting on the next block.
-The weight of each validator's vote depends on the size of its deposit — [stake](../glossary#staking).
+The weight of each validator's vote depends on the size of its deposit — [stake](/docs/maintain/glossary#staking).
 Significant advantages of PoS include security, reduced risk of centralization, and energy efficiency.
 PoS blockchain examples: Eth2, Polygon.

 In general, a PoS algorithm looks as follows.
 The blockchain keeps track of a set of validators, and anyone who holds the blockchain's base cryptocurrency (in Ethereum's case, ether) can become a validator by sending a special type of transaction that locks up their ether into a deposit.
 The process of creating and agreeing to new blocks is then done through a consensus algorithm that all current validators can participate in.